• Skip to primary navigation

 GBB Partners will join Emory Law faculty for annual trial techniques advocacy program

-Reuben Guttman, Traci Buschner and Justin Brooks of Guttman, Buschner & Brooks PLLC will join the 2016 faculty of Emory University School of Law’s Kessler-Eidson Trial Techniques Program to be held April 30 through May 6.
+Reuben Guttman and Traci Buschner of Guttman, Buschner, PLLC will join the 2016 faculty of Emory University School of Law’s Kessler-Eidson Trial Techniques Program to be held April 30 through May 6.

 “We are very selective in choosing faculty,” said Emory Law professor, and Emory Law Center for Advocacy and Dispute Resolution director, Paul Zwier.
 “The group of faculty that will convene in Atlanta this year includes people who are at the top of their game – and who also have the teaching skills to train the next generation of trial advocates.”